WangZY233/WangZY233.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
+I am Ziyuan Wang, a incoming 25 fall PhD student of <a href="https://www.hitsz.edu.cn/index.html">HIT(sz)</a>(Joint program with <a href="https://www.gbu.edu.cn/">Great Bay University</a>, advised by Prof.<a href="https://jeffery-zhou.github.io/">Peng Zhou</a>).
+I will study at <a href="https://email-lab.github.io/">EMAIL_Lab</a> in the next 4 years.

-I am Ziyuan Wang, currently a 3rd-year Master student(2022.9-2025.6) of <a href="https://www.hust.edu.cn/">School of the Electronic Information and Communications</a>, at <a href="https://www.hust.edu.cn/">Huazhong University of Science and Technology</a>, advised by <a href="https://scholar.google.com/citations?hl=zh-CN&user=x9vhdoIAAAAJ">Prof. Xiaojun Hei</a>.
-I have got my B.E degree from China Agricultural University in 2022.
+I have just obtained Master degree from EEE at <a href="https://www.hust.edu.cn/">HUST</a>, advised by <a href="https://scholar.google.com/citations?hl=zh-CN&user=x9vhdoIAAAAJ">Prof. Xiaojun Hei</a>.
+I have got my B.E degree from China Agricultural University in 2022, advised by Prof. <a href="https://faculty.cau.edu.cn/sh/list.html">Hong Sun</a> and Prof. <a href="https://faculty.cau.edu.cn/cq100/list.html">Qiang Chen</a>.
 I am also member D789 of <a href="http://www.dian.org.cn/">DianGroup</a>, where i founded <a href="https://dianrobot.github.io/">DianGroup Robotics Team </a>.

+I am eager to communicate and cooperate with people from all walks of life, and I hope you will contact me if you are interested!
+I want to make robots with real productivity.
 My research interests mainly focus on:
-- Robotics Manipulation
+- Embodied AI (Especially in Robotics Manipulation)
-- RL / IL / VLM
+- RL / IL / VLA
-- Humanoid Robot / Collaborative Robots

-E-mail: inonoway@163.com / wangzyprince@hust.edu.cn
+E-mail: inonoway@163.com

+Phone & Wechat: 13536655301

 <span class='anchor' id='-edu'></span>